header-esg-03-fonds

 In the 19th century, for example, Joséphine de Wendel, widow of François de Wendel, petitioned for the creation of a number of social services, unprecedented at the time.
 They included free care for the wounded and sick, food and basic necessities, and assistance with access to housing.

-Wendel now perpetuates these charitable actions through sponsorship projects via its endowment fund, Wendel Cares, in order to professionalize the Group’s approach, which was previously steered by a Philanthropy Committee.
+Wendel now perpetuates these charitable actions through sponsorship projects via Wendel Cares, in order to professionalize the Group’s approach, which was previously steered by a Philanthropy Committee.

 visuel-wendel-cares